rikosintie/Printer-DHCP/README.md

 This will generate a file named targets.txt in the directory you ran the script in.

 **Run the Powershell script**

-Open Powershell on Windows - On win7 click the start orb and type powershell.
-On win8-10 Google should know how.
+Open Powershell on Windows
+* On win7 click the start orb and type Powershell.
+* On win8-10 Google should know how to run Powershell.

-In the Powershell window:
+**In the Powershell window:**
 ```
 .\printer-dhcp.ps1 -server 192.168.10.221 -scope 192.168.10.0
 netsh dhcp server 192.168.10.221 scope 192.168.10.0 add reservedip 192.168.10.235  101f746341f5